 After the terrorist attacks on Sept.
 11, 2001, the NRC enhanced security requirements for transporting spent fuel and large quantities of radioactive materials.
-Through advisories and orders to licensees, the NRC required:
+Through advisories and orders to licensees, and later through regulation, the NRC required:

 - More pre-planning and coordination with affected states,

 - Enhanced control and monitoring,